PoshCode/Actions/pester/ReadMe.md

 ## Usage

-For basic usage: use two jobs, one for build and one for .\Test.ps1
+For basic usage: use two jobs, one for build and one for test

 At the end of the **build** job, use `actions/upload-artifact` to publish: